jonericcook/anchor/README.md

 ***

-**Note:** The token received from `/auth` must be placed as the Bearer Token for all the endpoints below.
+The token received from `/auth` must be placed as the Bearer Token for all the endpoints below.

 **Postman Bearer Token Example**